port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/installation.md

 # Installation

-This page will help you install Port's GitLab integration (powered by the Ocean framework).

-This page outlines the following steps:
+This page details how to install Port's Azure DevOps integration (powered by the Ocean framework).
+It outlines the following steps:

 - How to [create](#creating-a-gitlab-group-access-token) a GitLab group access token to give the integration permissions to query your GitLab account.
 - How to [configure](#configuring-the-gitlab-integration) and customize the integration before deploying it.